largehadroncollider/defcon-guide/DEF CON Guide.md

 ## DC101

 DC101 is a talk track aimed at newbies with less technical and community knowledge (not necessarily those new to DEF CON).
-It’s recentish and has a lot of info thats especially helpful for newcomers to the dysfunctionally beautiful DEF CON family.
+It’s a recentish addition to the con and has a lot of info that's especially helpful for newcomers to the dysfunctionally beautiful DEF CON family.
 (Thank you Daddy HighWiz.)

 ## Villages